-Note 3 PT will be in the covered "Dome".
-There will be separate stations for push-ups and sit-ups, standing broad jump, and the run.
+Note 2 PT will be in the covered "Dome".
+PT will consist of push-ups, sit-ups, and the relay run.
+There will be separate stations for push-ups and sit-ups, and the run.
 The run will consist of 50 yards down and back for all 4 team members.